Wuyf19970105/Wuyf19970105.github.io/_pages/about.md

 since they play crucial roles both conceptually and computationally when the chromatic height is less than 2.

-Besides, I'm interested in the language of infinity categories and higher algebra and applied algebraic topology, such as topological data analysis.
+Besides, I'm interested in the language of infinity categories and higher algebra and applied algebraic topology as well, such as topological data analysis.

 A sketch of me :)<br>
 ![A sketch of me](/images/sketch1.jpg)